Search

 Frequently Asked Questions Medical Device Recalls

-What if my doctor prescribed or implanted the product correctly?
+Can I file a lawsuit if my doctor prescribed the drug or implanted the medical device correctly?

-You may still have a claim.
-Unsafe drug and device cases often focus on manufacturer misconduct—such as defective design, inadequate testing, or failure to warn—rather than physician error.
-Even when used exactly as intended, a dangerous product can cause severe harm.
+Yes.
+Unsafe drug and medical device cases focus on manufacturer misconduct—such as defective design, inadequate testing, or failure to warn—rather than physician error.
+Even when used exactly as intended, a dangerous medical product can cause severe harm and give rise to a viable legal action.

 How do mass tort and individual product liability cases differ?

-What evidence is important in an unsafe drug or device case?
+How do you prove an unsafe drug or medical device case?

-Is there a deadline to file an unsafe drug or device lawsuit?
+Is there a deadline to file an unsafe drug or medical device lawsuit?

 Contact us media